What are Steroids?

 For the use of most medications, there are side effects that may occur with different individuals.
 These side effects should not be confused with Topical Steroid Withdrawal.
 The side effects include:

-- Some individuals may experience certain internal side effects that are similar to the symptoms of crushing syndrome.
+- Some individuals may experience specific internal side effects that are similar to the symptoms of crushing syndrome.

 - Stretch marks in armpits or genitals.